 Also remember to prioritize your protein intake.
 Eating enough protein will help support muscle repair, which happens during rest.

 The Recommended Dietary Allowance (RDA) for protein is about 0.8 grams of protein per kilogram of body weight.
 For athletes who practice weight lifting or other sports, 1.2 to 2 grams of protein per kilogram of body weight is ideal.
 Don’t forget to keep hydrated as well!

 Yoga or Other Low Impact Workouts

 As always, listening to your body is key during your fitness journey.
-When you are recovery, you might just need to chill completely and not do anything at all.
+When you are recovering, you might just need to chill completely and not do anything at all.
 Other times, you might feel like you need to get some blood flowing.

 Performing low impact workouts can help you feel good without compensating your recovery period.
 For example, a long walk or yoga is perfect to do on your rest days.
 The various poses in yoga can help lengthen our muscles and tendons, which can help with recovery.
 It is also very beneficial for improving our flexibility, mobility and reducing overall stress.

 Rest is necessary for everyone.
-Especially if you are a frequent gym go-er, make sure you are privatizing your recovery.
+Especially if you are a frequent gym go-er, make sure you are prioritizing your recovery.
 It will help muscle repair and improve your performance.
 Letting your body rest is sometimes the best thing you can do.

 This Anabolic Aliens membership will grant you access to workout classes, rehab programs, diet plans, and more exclusive content to help you achieve sustainable success!